spatie/laravel-medialibrary/README.md

 composer require spatie/laravel-medialibrary
 ```

-You must also install this service provider and the facade.
+Next, you must install the service provider and the facade.

 ``` php
 // config/app.php